erichfeinstein/MunchBox/README paul.txt

 Week 7:
 Created sortByFrequency, which shows users what dishes they've had the most often.
 Added a "favorite" identifier to JournalEntry, with the appropriate methods.

+Week 8:
+Created method to filter out entries that are not favorited Testing and administrative work, such as the poster.
+The project is approaching it's end and we aren't adding many more features